zenjen-devs/zenjen-devs.github.io/bio.md

   <br>
   <br>

 Jen is a graduate of New York University, where she began her career at BMW developing autonomous features, and then at Rolls-Royce specializing in predictive analytics.
-As of 2024, Jen is a Data Scientist at Raytheon Technologies.
+Jen is currently a Data Scientist at Raytheon Technologies.